Take the scenic route

 The rare and unspoiled beauty of Kakadu National Park and Arnhem Land is only a 3-hour drive from Darwin.
 A short way out of Darwin (about 35km) you'll turn onto the Arnhem Highway and follow it all the way to Kakadu.
 There are a few highlights on the way that shouldn't be missed too.

-Enjoy something a little bit different on the Spectacular Jumping Crocodile Cruises at Adelaide River to see huge saltwater crocs jump for food from the safety of the riverboat (don't worry, it is safe!)
-Take a stop off at the Fogg Dam Conservation Reserve, historically the location of rice crops, the now abandoned rice paddies are home to large native birds called Jabirus.
+Enjoy something a little bit different on one of the crocodile cruises on the Adelaide River to see huge saltwater crocs jump for food from the safety of the riverboat (don't worry, it is safe!)
+Take a stop off at the Fogg Dam Conservation Reserve, historically the location of rice crops, the now-abandoned rice paddies are home to large native birds called Jabirus.
 Take a stroll around the area on Monsoon Forest Trail (about 1.5 hours) that winds beneath a thick and active forest canopy.

 If you've got any energy left, head up to Ubirr to watch the sunset, or, as it's equally as stunning at either end of day, you could save this for sunrise tomorrow.